Code-Institute-Submissions/project-3/README.md

 would then be stored.
 Again I am not doing this for this project.

 ## Overview
-### What is this website for?
-This project will form part of my submission for the Fullstack Web Developer course that I am doing at Code Institute.

-This will be my milestone project for Practical Python module of the new LMS.

 ### Version Control and Deployment
 This is the [github repository](https://github.com/abonello/project-3),